Learning time-scales in two-layers neural networks: Timescales hierarchy in the gradient flow dynamics

 At this point, we have determined $a^{(0)}(\omega)$ and $s^{(0)}(\omega)$, and thus $a(\omega) = a^{(0)}(\omega) + O(\varepsilon)$ and $s(\omega) = s^{(0)}(\omega) + O(\varepsilon)$ up to a $O(\varepsilon)$ precision, which is sufficient to obtain a $o(1)$-approximation of the risk $\Risk_{\mf,*}$ (see Section~\ref{sec:induced}).
 However, note that we could obtain more precise estimates by identifying higher-order terms in \eqref{eq:substitution-1-layer1}-\eqref{eq:substitution-4-layer1}.
 For instance, identifying the $O(\varepsilon)$ terms in \eqref{eq:substitution-3-layer1}-\eqref{eq:substitution-4-layer1}, we obtain $\partial_{t_1} s^{(1)}(\omega) = a^{(0)}(\omega) \sigma_1 \varphi_1$.
 This shows that the $s(\omega)$ become non-zero, though only of order $\varepsilon$ on the time scale $t_1 \asymp 1$; the inner-layer weights develop an infinitesimal correlation with the true direction~$u_*$ thanks to the linear component of $\sigma$ and $\varphi$.

 The approximation constructed above should be considered as valid on the time scale $t_1 \asymp 1 \Leftrightarrow t \asymp \varepsilon$.
+As $\veps \to 0$, we obtain the following approximation of the risk (see Eq.~\eqref{eq:risk-general} for definition, and Appendix~\ref{sec:induced} for a detailed derivation):

-The approximation breaks down when we reach a new time scale, at which the $s(\omega)$ are large enough for the $a(\omega)$ to be affected (at leading order) by the linear part of the functions.
+This approximation breaks down when we reach a new time scale, at which the $s(\omega)$ are large enough for the $a(\omega)$ to be affected (at leading order) by the linear part of the functions.
 We detail the new time scale and its resolution in the next section.